Labour Law Numbered 4857

 Wage may be paid on a monthly basis at the latest.
 The time of remuneration may be reduced down to one week by employment contract or by collective agreement.

 Upon the expiration of the employment contract, the employee's wage claims, as well as all the benefits based on the employment contract and in the Law, must be paid in full.

 No wage payments may be made to employees in bars and similar entertainment areas where alcoholic beverages are served as well as in retail stores, except for the employees working in such establishments.

 The statutory limitation on wage claims is five years.

 ARTICLE 33 - In case of the employer's inability to pay as evidenced by the declaration of concord by them or the issuance of a certificate attesting to their insolvency or bankruptcy, a separate Wages Guarantee Fund shall be established within the Unemployment Insurance Fund to meet the employees' wage claims for the last three months accruing from the employment relationship.

 The Wages Guarantee Fund shall comprise one percent of the total unemployment insurance contributions paid by employers.
 The formation and working methods of the Wages Guarantee Fund shall be laid down in a regulation to be issued by the Ministry of Labour and Social Security.

 - Non-payment of wages on the day due

-ARTICLE 34. - The employee whose wage has not been paid within twenty days of the day it was due, except for force majeure, may refrain from fulfilling his obligation to work.
-Even if refraining from work by employees based on their personal decisions takes on the character of a concerted action in quantifiable terms, it shall not qualify as a strike.
+ARTICLE 34 - The employee whose wage has not been paid within twenty days of the day it was due, except for force majeure, may refrain from fulfilling their obligation to work.
+Even if refraining from work by employees based on their personal decisions takes on the character of concerted action in quantifiable terms, it shall not qualify as a strike.
 The highest interest rate charged to bank deposits shall be levied on wage debts not paid on the day they were due.